f5devcentral/f5-agility-labs-xc/docs/class4/lab1.rst

    .. image:: _static/lab1-task2-005.png
       :width: 800px

-Task 3: Swagger Definition
+Task 3: API Definition
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-In this task's series of steps you will establish the Swagger Definition which serves as an object
+In this task's series of steps you will establish the API Definition which serves as an object
-pointer to imported swagger files you just uploaded.
+pointer to imported OpenAPI files you just uploaded.

 #.
 In the left-hand navigation of the **Web App & API Protection** service, click on **API**
    **Management** under the **Manage** section and then click **API Definition**.